Basavarajsm2102/MLOPS-proj-2/README.md

 - Add code to `components.data_ingestion.py`.
 - Add code to the training pipeline.
 - Run `demo.py` (ensure MongoDB connection URL is set, see step 18).
-  🔄 This sets up the data ingestion pipeline for insurance data.
+  🔄 This sets up the data ingestion component for the MLOps pipeline.

 ---